neoforged/.github/primers/1.21.2/index.md

         - `getWantedVisbility` - Returns the visbility of the toast to render.
         - `update` - Updates the data within the toast.
     - `TutorialToast` has a constructor that takes in an `int` to represent the time to display in milliseconds.
-- `net.minecraft.client.gui.screens.BackupConfirmScreen` has a construct that takes in another `Component` that represents the prompt for erasing the cache.
+- `net.minecraft.client.gui.screens.BackupConfirmScreen` has a constructor that takes in another `Component` that represents the prompt for erasing the cache.
 - `net.minecraft.client.gui.screens.inventory.AbstractContainerScreen`
     - `BACKGROUND_TEXTURE_WIDTH`, `BACKGROUND_TEXTURE_HEIGHT` - Both set to 256.
     - `addItemSlotMouseAction` - Adds a mouse action when hovering over a slot.
 - `net.minecraft.client.gui.screens.inventory.tooltip.ClientTooltipComponent#showTooltipWithItemInHand`- Returns whether the tooltip should be rendered when the item is in the player's hand.
+- `net.minecraft.client.gui.screens.worldselection`
+    - `CreateWorldScreen#testWorld` - Tries to open the world create screen with the provided generation settings context.
+    - `InitialWorldCreationOptions` - Contains the options set when creating the world to generate.
+    - `WorldCreationContextMapper` - An interface that creates the world context from the available resource reloaders and registries.
 - `net.minecraft.client.multiplayer`
     - `ClientChunkCache`
         - `getLoadedEmptySections` - Returns the sections that have been loaded by the game, but has no data.